-Unfortunately our system does not support integrations with any distance tracking app (eg Strava, MapMyRun, Biko, etc) at this point in time.
-If you're already using an app to track your distance, we recommend using the Quick Kilometre Log feature in your Dashboard to quickly input your ride distance for each trip.
+Unfortunately, our system does not support integrations with any distance tracking app (e.g. Strava, MapMyRun, Biko, etc.) at this point in time.
+If you're already using an app to track your distance, we recommend using the Quick Kilometre Log feature in your Dashboard to input your ride distance for each trip quickly.
 Our tool is the only one where your trips are communicated to decision-makers to show the demand for a fully connected, safe cycling network and better education and policies.

-Sign in to your dashboard and click on "Change my Team".
-If you are a Team Leader, you will need to assign a new Team Leader before you can change teams.
+Sign in to your dashboard and click on "Change my Team."
+If you are a Team Leader, you will need to assign a new Team Leader before changing teams.
 Sign in to your dashboard and click on "Team Profile" to assign a new Team Leader.
-You will then become a rider and can click on "Change my Team".
+You will then become a rider and can click on "Change my Team."

 Sign in to your dashboard and click on "Team Profile" to assign a new Team Leader.

 No, Bike to Work Week is entirely free for you!
-Thanks to our sponsors, we are able to offer this community and workplace event free of charge to everyone in Metro Vancouver.
+Thanks to our sponsors, we can offer this community and workplace event free of charge to everyone in Metro Vancouver.

 "Kilograms of Greenhouse Gases Saved" is calculated based on an average vehicle size/model's emissions per kilometre driven.
 The formula used is 0.2168 Kilograms of Greenhouse Gases saved per Kilometre.